Ferarri ISN’T made in Ferrara

 Other sights: You’ll find all of the above sights almost next to each other.
 There are a couple of other notable churches, palaces and museums in Ferrara but the ones I mentioned are the most important landmarks in Ferrara.
 Ferrara was a renaissance center much like Florence, but unlike Florence, Ferrara was also known for its music not just its illustrious literature figures (Torquato Tasso, Ludovico Ariosto and Matteo Maria Boiardo).

 My personal experience: I first visited Ferrara on a summer course.
 It took me by surprise.
-I found it to be beautiful but somehow understated and very quiet (it was summer, a lot of people left the city to go on beach holidays).
+I found it to be beautiful but somehow understated and very quiet (it was summer, a lot of people left the city to go on beach vacations).
 I prefer Bologna, to be honest, but Ferrara has a lot to offer and it can also be a good base for exploring the entire foodie region of Emilia-Romagna.
 I think that 2 days are enough to see everything in the city.
 I re-visited Ferrara in the past few years on my way to Tuscany.
 It’s enjoyable to spend a few hours walking around this lovely town.

 Have you visited Ferrara?